bloomcycleofficial/bloom-privacy-policy/index.md

 ## Children's Privacy

-Bloom is intended for users aged 13 and above.
+Rutulaya is intended for users aged 13 and above.
 We do not knowingly collect data from children under 13.

 ---